-If you are going to use the anti-budget approach, I’d recommend a larger emergency fund before starting to tackle debt.
-In 2012, we had about $5,000 in savings despite all of our debt.
-Thankfully we did because we had to replace our HVAC system around this time, which would have been crippling and would have resulted in more debt if we didn’t have this cushion.
-Because this is more of a laid back budgeting approach, having more of a cushion will allow you to respond to larger unexpected expenses.
+If you use the anti-budget approach, I’d recommend a larger emergency fund before starting to tackle debt.
+In 2012, we had about $5,000 in savings despite our debt.
+Thankfully we did because we had to replace our HVAC system around this time, which would have been crippling and resulted in more debt if we didn’t have this cushion.
+Because this is more of a laid-back budgeting approach, having more of a cushion will allow you to respond to more considerable unexpected expenses.

 Re-adjust at Least Once Per Year

-While we do not budget on a monthly basis, it has always been important for us to review our expenses, additional payments, and slush money at the beginning of every year.
-We’ve had several life changes during this period including two children, day care expenses, increased income through promotions, and many other events.
+While we do not budget every month, it has always been essential to review our expenses, additional payments, and slush money at the beginning of every year.
+We’ve had several life changes during this period, including two children, daycare expenses, increased income through promotions, and many other events.

 Re-adjusting once per year allowed us to determine how much we wanted to throw towards debt and not giving or saving.
-It also allowed us to ensure that we had similar slush money for all of the fun things we wanted to do with our own pool of money.
+It also ensured that we had similar slush money for all of the fun things we wanted to do with our pool of funds.

 Considerations on a Single Income

 After six years of teaching, my wife decided to take a few years off to stay at home with our young children.
 They are 4-years-old and almost 11 months as of the writing of this post.
-This decision would not have been possible if we didn’t start to get our financial lives in order back in 2011.
-What seemed like a painstakingly long journey to become debt-free, came to fruition at the absolute perfect time.
+This decision would not have been possible if we hadn’t started getting our financial lives in order back in 2011.
+What seemed like a painstakingly long journey to become debt-free came to fruition at the absolute perfect time.

-We paid off our mortgage in early August 2018, which was the exact month that my wife received her last paycheck.
+We paid off our mortgage in early August 2018, the same month that my wife received her last paycheck.
 Even though she has stopped working, we decided not to move to a joint bank account.
-Instead, I’ve set up my direct deposit at work to where she receives basically the same amount of money per month as when she was teaching.
-The money that we were paying towards our mortgage, plus some of the additional payments we were making, now goes directly into her bank account.
+Instead, I’ve set up my direct deposit at work to receive the same amount of money per month as when she was teaching.
+The money we were paying towards our mortgage, plus some of the additional payments we were making, now goes directly into her bank account.

 Should Your Family Have Separate Bank Accounts?

 There are benefits to married couples having a joint bank account.
 However, I believe there are also benefits to having a separate bank account.
-In too many families only one person handles the majority of the money.
+In too many families, only one person handles most of the money.
 Having both involved with money allows for shared responsibility.

-This approach may not work well if one of you is a natural spender who needs some assistance managing money.
+This approach may not work well if you are a natural spender who needs some assistance managing money.
 It also may not work if there is a lack of communication or trust issues.

-What I don’t believe is that married couples should be shunned for keeping separate bank accounts.
-Every relationship is different and couples should do what is best for their situation.
+I don’t believe that married couples should be shunned for keeping separate bank accounts.
+Every relationship is different, and couples should do what is best for their situation.